yoshino9397/Mern-TravelApp-Deploy/api/client/README.md

-# How to deploy apps for free

-Deploying single react applications and full-stack web applications using Heroku and Netlify.

-# Deploying Full-Stack Apps
+# Deploying Full-Stack Apps with Socket.IO

+0. Create app.js and import app module from app.js to index.js(main file).
 1. Create a Heroku app.
 2. Change your Node app port to